typst/packages/packages/preview/fauxreilly/0.1.0/README.md

 Shout out to Arthur Beaulieu ([@arthurbeaulieu](https://github.com/ArthurBeaulieu)), whose [web-based generator](https://arthurbeaulieu.github.io/ORlyGenerator/) served as both inspiration and reference (I pretty much stole his layout settings).

 Significant thanks to the folks in the [typst discord](https://discord.gg/2uDybryKPe) who helped me sort out some layout woes.

+Extra double appreciation to Enivex on the discord for the name.